Access the below information from this page.

 When a beneficiary is in a 60-day home health episode, these items are included in the PPS episode payment.
 HHAs must bill for all supplies provided during the 60-day episode including those not related to the plan of care because of the consolidated billing requirements.
 Items such as urological supplies, ostomy supplies, and surgical dressings are included in Home Health Consolidated billing and cannot be separately billed to the DME MAC.

-The "Home Health Consolidated Billing Master Code List" is a list of the HCPCS codes which apply to Home Health Consolidated Billing.
+The "Home Health Consolidated Billing Master Code List" is a list of the HCPCS codes which apply to Home Health CB.
 See the CMS Home Health PPS webpage.

 If a HCPCS code appears on this list, it may not be billed to the DME MAC when the beneficiary is in a home health episode.

-Suppliers are encouraged to check eligibility either through the Noridian Medicare Portal (NMP) or the Interactive Voice Response (IVR) for these 60-day Home Health episodes.
-When checking the Home Health Episode History in the NMP, the "payer name and ID", provider number, episode start and end date and earliest and latest billing dates will display if an episode exits within the specific date range entered.
-If a specific date of service is in question, those dates should be entered or the beneficiary's eligibility will display for the current date.
+Suppliers are encouraged to check eligibility either through NMP or the IVR for these 60-day Home Health episodes.
+When checking the Home Health Episode History in NMP, the "payer name and ID", provider number, episode start and end date and earliest and latest billing dates will display if an episode exits within the specific date range entered.
+If a specific date of service is in question, enter those dates or the beneficiary's eligibility will display for the current date.

 When hospice coverage is elected, the beneficiary waives all rights to Medicare Part B payments for services that are related to the treatment and management of his/her terminal illness.
 During any period in which the hospice benefit election is in force.
 All items related to the treatment and management of his/her terminal illness are paid by the intermediary.
-If the items are not related to the terminal illness, the supplier should submit the claim to the DME MAC.
+Any covered Medicare services not related to the treatment of the terminal hospice condition and which are furnished during a hospice election period, may be billed to the DME MAC for payment.

 Services should be coded with the GW modifier ("service not related to the hospice patient's terminal condition").
 DME MACs process services coded with the GW modifier in the normal manner for coverage and payment determinations.

-Suppliers are encouraged to check eligibility either through the Noridian Medicare Portal (NMP) or the Interactive Voice Response (IVR) for hospice coverage.
+Suppliers are encouraged to check eligibility either through NMP or the IVR for hospice coverage.
 When checking for hospice coverage in the NMP, the episode effective date, termination date and the provider number will display.
-If a specific date of service is in question, those dates should be entered or the beneficiary's eligibility will display for the current date.
+If a specific date of service is in question, enter those dates or the beneficiary's eligibility will display for the current date.